taronaeo/llama.cpp-s390x/docs/build-s390x.md

     Answer: Please ensure that your GCC compiler is of minimum GCC 15.1.0 version, and have `binutils` updated to the latest version.
 If this does not fix the problem, kindly open an issue.

+4. Failing to install the `sentencepiece` package using GCC 15+

+    Answer: The `sentencepiece` team are aware of this as seen in [this issue](https://github.com/google/sentencepiece/issues/1108).

+    As a temporary workaround, please run the installation command with the following environment variables.

+    ```bash
+    export CXXFLAGS="-include cstdint"
+    ```

+    For example,
+    ```bash
+    CXXFLAGS="-include cstdint" pip3 install -r requirements.txt
+    ```

 ## Getting Help on IBM Z & LinuxONE

 1. **Bugs, Feature Requests**